1 (646)263-4834; 1 (914)592-4058

 My Story, My Power

-The quest to bridge the gap of social injustice for the younger generation in low-income communities informed the conceptualization of the “My Story, My Power program.
+The quest to engage, empower, redirect purpose and bridge the gap of social justice for the younger generation in marginalized communities informed the conceptualization of the “My Story, My Power program.

-Through this program, we engage and empower teenagers (ages 13-17) from marginalized communities in the art of storytelling through video and photography.
-The teens gain professional storytelling techniques and are trained in professional videography, non linear editing, photography, script writing, content development, and interview skills that could potentially change their lives for good.
+Through this program, we engage and empower teenagers and young adults in New York- particularly those from marginalized communities, in the art of storytelling through video and photography.
+The beneficiaries of this program gain professional storytelling techniques and are trained in professional videography, video editing, photography, script writing, content development, acting, and interview skills that could potentially change their lives for good.

-Three cohorts of teenagers are trained per year, effective Spring of 2024.
-A total of 42 participants will graduate from this program each year.
+A total of 72 participants will graduate from this program each year.
 Each cohort will be trained for 3 months, which includes on-the-job training with our in-house production- “Echoes from the Valley.”
-The program will have 2 separate groups based on age (ages 13-15 and ages 16-17).

-Our teenage participants are trained by professionals in the industry who understand the demography we’re working with and work with them based on their individual capabilities.
-For the safety of our participants, considering their age, background checks are done on all our trainers to ensure the safety of the teens we serve.
+Our participants are trained by professionals in the industry who understand the demography we’re working with and work with them based on their individual capabilities.
+For the safety of our participants, background checks and regular drug tests are carried out on all our trainers to ensure the safety of the people we serve.

 Participants are encouraged to work in groups and on completion of the training for each cohort, they work with mentors who guide them through the process of producing their first original story.
 The productions by our participants are premiered in the community at a community event, as well as broadcast on public access TV stations and social media platforms.